 Poland is a democratic republic located in Central Europe.
 The country’s prime minister is formally referred to as the President of the Council of Ministers.
-Poland’s Prime minister is the head of government and the leader of the cabinet.
+Poland’s prime minister is the head of government and the leader of the cabinet.
 The Prime minister is appointed by the Polish President.
-The Prime minister is also charged with proposing members of the cabinet.
+The prime minister is also charged with proposing members of the cabinet.
 The office of the Prime minister is supported by the 1997 constitution.
-It is perceived that the prime minister hold more power than the President.
-Conflict between the president and the Prime minister has occurred in the past.
+It is perceived that the prime minister holds more power than the President.

 Tadeusz Mazowiecki was Poland’s first non-communist Prime minister in 45 years.
-Tadeusz Mazowiecki had variously bee a journalist, author, philanthropist, and politician.
-He used his journal publications to influence the politics of Poland.
-He headed the board of experts that sided with workers from Gdańsk in negotiating with Polish authorities against communist rule in August of 1980.
-After the establishment of martial law in Poland in 1981, Tadeusz Mazowiecki was arrested and released a year after the arrest.
-General Jaruzelski appointed Tadeusz Mazowiecki as the Prime minister designate in August of 1989.
-He won the vote of confidence in the Sejm and took up the position of Prime minister.
 Tadeusz Mazowiecki is credited with creating economic reforms that enabled the smooth transition from centralized shortage economy to a free market economy.
 His term lasted for 133 days only when Jan Krzysztof Bielecki was appointed prime minister by the newly elected President.

 Hanna Suchocka was Poland’s first female Prime minister.
 She served as Prime Minister from July of 1992 until October of 1993.
 She was appointed by President Lech Wałęsa to the surprise of her male counterparts.
 Hanna Suchocka was a prominent lawyer and politician known for her efforts in reconciliation.
 At the time of her appointment, the government was based on various coalitions.
 Hanna Suchocka was appointed in an attempt to unite the divergent political views held at the time.
 She resigned from the position after losing a vote of confidence in Parliament.